 The caucus had called a hearing to inquire on the potential medical uses for cannabidiol, which remains difficult or illegal to obtain and use (depending on the oil’s source) in many states.
 In it, she described the state of the scientific research behind the use of cannabidiol oil for a wide range of health problems.

 A 2012 review by Gloss and Vickrey at the University of California’s Department of Neurology examined the limited number of studies available to date, noting that there were some promising results, but concluding that the studies were too small and too limited to draw any strong conclusions (2).

 There was, however, good evidence that there were no major adverse effects (side effects) from the cannabidiol oil treatment protocols used.

 Volkow cites one small study that found some improvement in quality of life in patients with Parkinson’s disease.
 However, beyond this, no major studies have tested cannabidiol oil as a drug for preventing or slowing the progression of any neurological diseases.

 Similarly promising results have been found in cell cultures of cancerous cells.
 Cannabidiol appears to have anti-tumor properties.
 Volkow notes that there are a number of clinical trials underway: within a few years, there should be some good research on whether CBD oil can reduce tumor size or slow the progression of cancer.

+CBD oil has been explored as a potential treatment for schizophrenia.
 Human trials are a little more advanced when it comes to using CBD oil to treat psychological problems.
 A 2012 study by a team of nine researchers in Germany, Italy, and the United States investigated the effects of cannabidiol on brain activity in patients with a diagnosis of schizophrenia (3).

 The researchers compared cannabidiol to a common anti-psychotic drug called amisulpride.
 While both drugs were similarly effective at reducing the severity of symptoms, cannabidiol had far fewer side effects.